joshuaafalk/Public-Projects/Embedded Systems Clock/README.md

 Time 5678910 exceeds max 86400
 ```

-And finally, to show the AM/PM toggle works:
+And finally, to demonstrate the AM/PM toggle:

 ```bash
 $  ./clock_main 43240